BrighterCommand/Brighter/samples/RMQPartitionTesting/Handling RMQ Failure.md

     * I need to stop talking to B and talk to A or C.

     ###### Results
-    * Consumer is Idle
-      * We get a System.Timeout exception that the socket has timed out.
-         * In this case from EnsureConsumer->EnsureChannelBind
-         * We should terminate the connection and try to create a new one.
-         * But we seem to pause - the Timeout should have become ChannelFailure, we should wait and retry!!
-         * Debugging reveals that we seem to 'freeze' when calling Dispose on the dead connection in ResetConnectionToBroker.
-         * We already have a TryRemoveConnection, that ought to have run when signalled that the connection has closed
-           * Why not just run this?
-           * In addition, if we close, we don't need to Dispose, so just Dipose if Open.
-           * Retest!

 4. Assume I connect to Node B. I consume from the master on A via Node B. (I don't consume from the slave, that is there in case A fails).
 Then C gets a partition and cannot be seen.
 I have chosen an Pause Minority strategy.
     * RMQ will pause the partioned node
     * We are not impacted by the partition and should continue
     ###### Results
-    * Consumer is Idle
-      * RMQ Mangement Console reports that queue only now has one mirror; connection remains live
-      * When partition ends, node rejoins as slave
-    * Consumer is busy
-      * RMQ Mangement Console reports that queue only now has one mirror; connection remains live; messages are processed
-      * When partition ends, node rejoins as slave but is unsychronized.
-        * RMQ advice is to prefer 'eventual synchronization' as messages are drained that node has not seen, see https://www.rabbitmq.com/ha.html

 ###### Setup